-The only damage noted to the building was cracking to the suspected asbestos wall linings but this is not believed to be as a result of the earthquakes.
-It is not expected that the damage to the linings will have a negative effect on the structural capacity of the building.
-The % NBS of the building has not been reduced as a result of this damage.
+The only damage noted to the building was cracking to the timber posts along the north-west of the building but this is not believed to be as a result of the earthquakes.
+It is believed that this damage is as a result of an impact from a farm vehicle.
+See photograph 6.
+This damage has been taken into account when assessing the building by applying a 10% reduction to the % NBS of the building.